ibm-cloud-docs/discovery-data/chat-choose-project.md

 - From an actions skill in the classic user interface, see [Configuring the search for an answer](/docs/assistant?topic=assistant-actions#actions-what-next-search){: external}.
 - From a dialog skill, see [Adding a search skill response type](/docs/assistant?topic=assistant-dialog-overview#dialog-overview-add-search-skill){: external}.

 If you use the built-in web chat, you can use answer finding by enabling the *Emphasize the answer* feature.
-Answer finding highlights the word or phrase that is determined to be the exact answer to the customer's question in the text that is displayed as the search result.
+Answer finding highlights the word or phrase in the search result that is determined to be the exact answer to the customer's question.
 {: tip}

 For a more detailed look at the steps to take to connect to a {{site.data.keyword.discoveryshort}} project from {{site.data.keyword.conversationshort}}, take a tutorial that walks you through them.
 For more information, see [Power your assistant with answers from web resources](/docs/discovery-data?topic=discovery-data-tutorial-assistant-fred).